 The creation of the NHS England AVT Registry represents a defining moment for digital healthcare.
 It moves the conversation from “Can AI do this?” to “Can AI do this safely, compliantly and consistently?”

 As innovation continues, so too will scrutiny.
-In the same way that the BPF helped practices confidently procure clinically assured telephony systems, the registry will enable them to adopt AVT solutions with equal assurance.
+In the same way that the BPF helped practices confidently procure clinically assured telephony systems, the registry will enable them to adopt AVT solutions with confidence.
 It signals a maturing market, where governance becomes the baseline, not the differentiator.
 For practices and ICBs, it means decisions can be made with trust.
 For suppliers, it sets a clear expectation: compliance must be continuous, evidence must be current, and transparency must be absolute.

 For X-on Health, it reinforces a long-held belief that technology in healthcare is only as powerful as it is safe.
 With Surgery Intellect, powered by TORTUS, the company continues to lead by example, ensuring that innovation in UK primary care is built on the foundations of clinical safety, compliance and clinician control.